 When starting a business in Japan, it is possible to set up two or several business entities.
 For example, you might want to open an entirely owned subsidiary.

-In addition, you have the option of continuing using existing relationships with a trading company which generates sales, while the subsidiary is established.
+In addition, you have the option of continuing using existing relationships with a trading company that generates sales, while the subsidiary is established.

 Company registration requirements in Japan